UX Design Processes

 © Interaction Design Foundation, CC BY-SA 4.0

-Design Thinking is a user-centered approach that emphasizes understanding the user's needs, ideating solutions, prototyping, testing and implementing solutions.
-The design thinking process for UX consists of five phases, where designers:
+Design Thinking is a user-centered approach—and it’s a well-known one that emphasizes understanding the user's needs, ideating solutions, prototyping, testing and implementing solutions.
+The design thinking process for UX has five phases in it, where designers:

-● Empathize: Understand the users and their problems through research.
+● Empathize: Understand the users and their problems deeply—through research.

-● Define: Clearly articulate the user's needs and problems.
+● Define: Clearly articulate what the users’ needs and problems are.

-● Ideate: Brainstorm a range of creative solutions.
+● Ideate: Brainstorm a range of creative solutions to these.

-● Prototype: Build a version of the solutions, from paper prototyping to high-fidelity versions.
+● Prototype: Build a version of the solutions—going from paper prototyping to high-fidelity versions.

-● Test: Test the solutions with users and refine.
+● Test: Test the solutions with users and tweak and refine them.

 Watch this video on Design Thinking for more insights into this process: